As you may know by now, I have a bit of difficulty in keeping surprises a surprise when it comes to my wife.

 “I can do it,” I said, fearing that she would see her surprise on the way through the living room.

 “No, I got it,” she said, rising and snatching up the cat.
-I prayed silently that she wouldn’t notice her gift hanging on the living room wall, but figured that it wouldn’t be so bad if she did.
+I prayed silently that she wouldn’t notice her gift hanging on the living room wall, only a few feet from the back door, but figured that it wouldn’t be so bad if she did.
 She didn’t see it, though, and came right back to bed.

 When we finally got up for good, around 7, I followed her into the kitchen.
 I had wondered how long it would take for her to notice it.
 I’d even envisioned the possibility that she wouldn’t notice it and would leave for her school-related functions that morning.
 Nope.
-Within 30 seconds of entering the kitchen, she turned, caught sight of it, turned away then did a double-take as she saw it again.
+Within 30 seconds of entering the kitchen, she turned, caught sight of it, turned away then did a double-take as her brain registered what she had seen.
 Her mouth dropped open and she said, “Ohhhhh.”
 Then she stared across the room at the painting for a long time, her eyes welling up with tears, then turned and smiled at me.
 The reaction was so satisfying.
 It was worth every bit of sneaking and plotting and secret-keeping on my part.

 “How long have you been planning this?” she asked.